How should I respond to being aggravated? - Aggravate - TouchPoints

 James 1:19-20Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.
 Human anger does not produce the righteousness God desires.

-Avoid any reaction based on anger.
-Some anger is like a forest fire—it quickly destroys what took a long time to grow.
-Other anger smolders, never showing an open flame, but slowly choking relationships with its fumes.
-Neither kind of anger pleases God..
+We should avoid any reaction based on anger.
+Some anger is like a forest fire, quickly destroying what took a long time to grow.
+Other anger smolders, never showing an open flame, but slowly chokes our relationships with its fumes.
+Neither kind of anger pleases God.

 Romans 12:20-21Instead, “If your enemies are hungry, feed them.
 If they are thirsty, give them something to drink.
 In doing this, you will heap burning coals of shame on their heads.”
 Don’t let evil conquer you, but conquer evil by doing good.

 Evil is only multiplied through a cycle of revenge.
-Choose to end the cycle by responding to hatred with patience, kindness, and peace.
-Pray that those who aggravate you would come to understand God’s love more fully.
+We should choose to end the cycle by responding to hatred with patience and kindness.
+This will lead to peace.
+And we should pray that those who aggravate us would come to understand God’s love more fully.